quarkscript/linux-armv7-xe303c12-only/README.md

 #### [voidlinux folder](voidlinux)
 The same, but for voidlinux.
 Second forked source is https://github.com/void-linux/void-packages/tree/master/srcpkgs/linux5.8.

-linux_xe303c12 can be cross-compiled with [xbps-src](https://github.com/void-linux/void-packages) into voidlinux package with armv7hf-glibc or armv7hf-musl architectures.
+- [linux_xe303c12](voidlinux/linux_xe303c12) - kernel package, it can be cross-compiled with [xbps-src](https://github.com/void-linux/void-packages) into voidlinux package with armv7hf-glibc or armv7hf-musl architectures

-- [voidlinux\xf86-video-armsoc-git](voidlinux/xf86-video-armsoc-git) - xorg video driver, forked from [archlinuxarm](https://github.com/archlinuxarm/PKGBUILDs/tree/master/alarm/xf86-video-armsoc-git)
-- [voidlinux\linux_xe303c12_firmware](voidlinux/linux_xe303c12_firmware) a couple of necessary files from the linux-firmware package.
+- [linux_xe303c12_firmware](voidlinux/linux_xe303c12_firmware) - a couple of necessary files.
 Takes up less space than a regular linux-firmware package
+- [xf86-video-armsoc-git](voidlinux/xf86-video-armsoc-git) - xorg video driver, forked from [archlinuxarm](https://github.com/archlinuxarm/PKGBUILDs/tree/master/alarm/xf86-video-armsoc-git) (at least it works with xfce4)
 >Some compiled packages can be found at [releases](https://github.com/quarkscript/linux-armv7-xe303c12-only/releases)